reedv/template/projects/project-2.md

 layout: project
 type: project
 image: images/vacay-square.png
-title: Vacay
+title: Amazon Textbook Arbitrage
 permalink: projects/vacay
 date: 2015
 labels:
-  - Javascript
+  - Java
-  - Meteor
+  - SQL
-  - MongoDB
+  - phpMyAdmin
   - GitHub
 summary: A responsive web application for travel planning that my team developed in ICS 415.
 ---

 <img class="ui medium right floated rounded image" src="../images/vacay-home-page.png">

-Vacay is a web application that I helped create as a team project in ICS 415, Spring 2015.
-The project helped me learn how to design and implement a responsive web site.
+AmazonTradeinArbitrage was a tool that I created during summer break in 2015; I later used the project as a substitute for EE396.
+The project helped me learn about web scraping and creating programs that interact with a database.

 Vacay is implemented using [Meteor](http://meteor.com), a JavaScript application platform.
 Within two weeks, we created a website that implements several types of reservations including flights, hotels, and car rentals.